github/docs/content/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens.md

 > [!NOTE]
 > Organization owners can restrict the access of {% data variables.product.pat_v1 %} to their organization.
 If you try to use a {% data variables.product.pat_v1 %} to access resources in an organization that has disabled {% data variables.product.pat_v1 %} access, your request will fail with a 403 response.
 Instead, you must use a {% data variables.product.prodname_github_app %}, {% data variables.product.prodname_oauth_app %}, or {% data variables.product.pat_v2 %}.

-{% warning %}
+> [!WARNING]

-**Warning**: Your {% data variables.product.pat_v1 %} can access every repository that you can access. {% data variables.product.company_short %} recommends that you use {% data variables.product.pat_v2 %}s instead, which you can restrict to specific repositories. {% data variables.product.pat_v2_caps %}s also enable you to specify fine-grained permissions instead of broad scopes.
+> Your {% data variables.product.pat_v1 %} can access every repository that you can access. {% data variables.product.company_short %} recommends that you use {% data variables.product.pat_v2 %}s instead, which you can restrict to specific repositories. {% data variables.product.pat_v2_caps %}s also enable you to specify fine-grained permissions instead of broad scopes.

-{% endwarning %}

 {% ifversion fpt or ghec %}1.
 [Verify your email address](/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/verifying-your-email-address), if it hasn't been verified yet.{% endif %}
 {% data reusables.user-settings.access_settings %}